instana/go-sensor/README.md

 	LogLevel: instana.DEBUG}))
 ```

-in your main functions.
-The tracer takes same options that the sensor takes for initialisation, described above.
+in your main function.
+The tracer takes the same options that the sensor takes for initialization, described above.

 The tracer is able to protocol and piggyback OpenTracing baggage, tags and logs.
 Only text mapping is implemented yet, binary is not supported.
 Also, the tracer tries to map the OpenTracing spans to the Instana model based on OpenTracing recommended tags.
 See `simple` example for details on how recommended tags are used.

 The Instana tracer will remap OpenTracing HTTP headers into Instana Headers, so parallel use with some other OpenTracing model is not possible.
-The instana tracer is based on the OpenTracing Go basictracer with necessary modifications to map to the Instana tracing model.
+The Instana tracer is based on the OpenTracing Go basictracer with necessary modifications to map to the Instana tracing model.
 Also, sampling isn't implemented yet and will be focus of future work.

 ## Events API

-The sensor, be it instantiated explicitly or implicitly throught the tracer, provides a simple wrapper API to send events into Instana as described in https://instana.atlassian.net/wiki/display/DOCS/Event+SDK+REST+Web+Service :
+The sensor, be it instantiated explicitly or implicitly through the tracer, provides a simple wrapper API to send events to Instana as described in https://instana.atlassian.net/wiki/display/DOCS/Event+SDK+REST+Web+Service :

 	SentDefaultServiceEvent: send the event with default service name
 	SendServiceEvent: send the event for a service named explicitly